 Story Spinner is a very versatile tool/toy for educators.
 Keep one in the classroom for when you need a quick Lesson Plan.
-Here are 13 Lesson Plans to get you started:
+Here are 13 Lesson Ideas to get you started:

 1. ORAL STORY CIRCLE: Start a story using a STARTER and SETTING.
 Pass the Spinner clockwise.
 Each participant dials up a WORD to be used in her portion of the story.
 Go until all have a turn or if it's a small group, a predetermined number.
 With young ones, tell them which WORD to use.
-This is excellent and amusing for Pre-K thru Adult Ed.
+This lesson is equally amusing for Pre-K thru Adult Ed.
 It's also a superb ice-breaker for Homeschoolers meeting for first time.
 Heck, I've even played it at parties.